• Recipes

 Raw turkey burger patties with spinach and feta.

 Turkey burgers get a bad rap for being dry and bland.
-This is usually due to the low fat content of the meat compared with typical beef burgers.
+This is usually due to the low-fat content of the meat compared with typical beef burgers.
 The key to cooking these spinach and feta turkey burgers and keeping them moist is to cook them over medium heat so they can cook through without drying out.
-If you use a high heat you will dry out the meat before the center is cooked.
+If you use high heat, you will dry out the meat before the center is cooked.

 The addition of the feta cheese and the olive oil also helps keep these turkey burgers from drying out and makes them super juicy.
 They're also well seasoned throughout so every bite is packed with flavor.